oktadev/okta-blog/_source/_posts/2021-05-05-client-credentials-spring-security.md

 Give the scope the following **Name**: `mod_custom`.

-Give the scope whatever **Display Name** and **Description** you would like--or leave it blank.
+Give the scope whatever **Display Name** and **Description** you would like, or leave it blank.
 Click **Create** to continue.

-## Create A RestTemplate Command Line Application
+## Create a RestTemplate Command-Line Application

-Next you are going to create a command-line application that makes an authorized request to the secure server using `RestTemplate`.
+Next, you will create a command-line application that makes an authorized request to the secure server using `RestTemplate`.
 Use the Spring Initializr to download a bootstrapped application with the following command, run from the root directory for the project as a whole.

-// todo: what does the last part of ^^ mean?

 ```bash
 curl https://start.spring.io/starter.tgz \